Table of Contents

 Welcome Packets Versus Onboarding Materials

 Welcome packets are not just packets of onboarding paperwork.
 Onboarding materials (like I-9s, direct deposit authorization forms or non-disclosure agreements) are critical, but they don’t quite do the job of welcoming new employees and setting them up for success.
 There’s more you can give your employees on their first day to help them feel ready to go.
-In addition to onboarding materials, make sure to include the suggested items below.
+In addition to onboarding materials, make sure to include the items suggested below.

 Why You Should Prepare a Welcome Packet for New Employees